apache/amoro/amoro-web/README.md

 ## Building Project

-In the `amoro-admin` directory, run `pnpm build` to prepare the dashboard for deployment.
+In the `amoro-web` directory, run `pnpm build` to prepare the dashboard for deployment.

 ## Top Level Directory Structure

 ```
-amoro-admin
+amoro-web
  |-- mock
  |-- public
  |-- src